-We are heading into the sun’s storm season.
+We are heading into the sun’s stormy season.

 The sun may look the same every day, but activity on its surface waxes and wanes over an 11-year cycle that has consequences for life on Earth.
-Our star emerged from its most recent quiet period in 2019 and is heading towards its next peak in around 2025, when its magnetic poles will flip.
-Peak conditions will be volatile and stormy.
-And the resulting eruptions some 150 million kilometers away will create heavy space weather that affects our planet.
+Our star emerged from its most recent quiet period in 2019 and is heading towards its next peak in around 2025, when its magnetic poles will flip and conditions will become volatile and stormy.
+The resulting eruptions some 150 million kilometers away will create heavy space weather that affects our planet.

 Space weather includes all conditions from the sun’s surface into our upper atmosphere that impact the performance of technology or threaten health.
 Solar activity accounts for most space weather conditions.
 The storms on the sun release waves of radiation and plasma that travel to Earth on the solar wind.

 The most massive solar events can wreak havoc on Earth by knocking out power grids.
 But even daily and seasonal fluctuations can impact modern life, mainly by altering our ionosphere.
 Variations in ionospheric density interfere with GPS systems and satellite communication.
 They also cause the ethereal auroras that snake across night skies in the poles.